arora767287/card_detection/README.md

 This project takes in an NRIC card, scans the input, and returns the information contained on the card about the person who it belongs to.
 The information returned includes the person's name, their date of birth, their nationality, their FIN Number, and their gender.

-## Quick Links:

-Dependencies
-Starting The Code
-How To Scan NRICs (Foreigners' Cards Only).

 ## Dependencies

 To use this program, install the following libraries using pip: